mscook/BanzaiDB/README.rst

     * ...
     * ...
     * ...
-    * end up with thousands of flat files, many many scripts and generally get confused as to how and where everything came from.
+    * end up with thousands of flat files, many scripts and generally get confused as to how and where everything came from.

-The idea around BanzaiDB is to run once, store once anlyse many times.
+**The idea around BanzaiDB is to run once, store once analyse many times.**

 About BanzaiDB